bkandh30/AWS-Cloud-Resume-Challenge/README.md

     - Create a subdirectory `lambda` within `infra`.
     - Place the Python code for the AWS Lambda function in `func.py` inside `infra/lambda/`.

+Note: Make sure to change the lambda function URL to `func` lambda function.

 **Deployment Steps:**

 1.  **Navigate to Directory:**